 Will they help you meet new people, people who can help you grow and learn new and interesting things?

-Now that you only have what’s really worth having and what’s really important to you, try to separate them in three categories:
+Now that you only have what’s really worth having and what’s really important to you, try to separate them into three categories:

 Short term goals (one month or less),